KPMira/SQL-Projects/README.md

 # Welcome to my SQL Repository!
 This repository showcases a variety of SQL projects, covering essential techniques like joins, CTEs, temporary tables, window functions, aggregate functions, view creation, and data type conversions.
+All the data used in my projects are from kaggle.com.

 You can explore a Tableau visualization of the SQL projects at: https://public.tableau.com/app/profile/kimberly.mira/vizzes